nostreets/NostreetsSQLUtilities/README.md

 # NostreetsSQLUtilities

-Helpful SQL Procudures and Functions
+A Set of Helpful SQL Procudures and Functions